ansys/pyprimemesh/doc/source/user_guide/multizone.rst

 *This is a Beta feature.
 API Behavior and Implementation  may change in future.*

-:class:`MultiZoneControl <ansys.meshing.prime.MultiZoneControl>` class provides automatic decomposition of geometry into mapped (sweepable) regions and free regions.
+The :class:`MultiZoneControl <ansys.meshing.prime.MultiZoneControl>` class provides automatic geometry decomposition into mapped (sweepable) regions and free regions.
 Mapped (sweepable) regions are filled with hexahedral elements and free regions are filled with non-hexahedral elements.
 When you perform MultiZone Method meshing, all regions are meshed with a pure hexahedral mesh if possible.

-:class:`AutoMesh <ansys.meshing.prime.automesh>` class enables you to automatically create the hex mesh on the scoped bodies using multizone meshing algorithms.
+The :class:`AutoMesh <ansys.meshing.prime.automesh>` class enables you to automatically create the hex mesh on the scoped bodies using multizone meshing algorithms.
 :func:`AutoMesh.mesh() <ansys.meshing.prime.AutoMesh.mesh>` method allows you to perform MultiZone meshing with given MultiZone control.

 The below example shows how MultiZone control can be applied on a body:

-1. Read the model.
+1. Start the PyPrimeMesh client and read the model.
+The model is made up of two topo volumes that share a connected topo face between them.
+The two topo volume have volume zones defined such as left volume zone is **solid1** and right is **solid**.

 .. code-block:: python